-The governments of Victoria and New South Wales propose to commence their legislation this year.
+The Governments of Victoria and New South Wales propose to commence their legislation this year.
 Victoria has announced that it will commence its Legal Profession Act no later than 1 October 2005.
-I had hoped to commence the legislation on 1 July 2005, but there is still some work to be done in finalising the regulations and I recognise that the profession needs sufficient notice of both these amendments and the content of the regulations in order to make the requisite changes, particularly to their costing and trust account arrangements.
-I will make an announcement in relation to the proposed commencement date after we have published a final version of the regulations.
-It will not be later than 1 October 2005, and I hope it will be considerably sooner.
+The Attorney General had hoped to commence the legislation on 1 July 2005, but there is still some work to be done in finalising the regulations and the Government recognises that the profession need sufficient notice of both these amendments and the content of the regulations in order to make the requisite changes, particularly to their costing and trust account arrangements.

+The Attorney General will make an announcement in relation to the proposed commencement date after a final version of the regulations is published-it will not be later than 1 October 2005.

-The existing legislation in other jurisdictions will be recognised as corresponding laws for the purposes of the new Act until they implement the model legislation.
+The existing legislation in other jurisdictions will be recognised as corresponding laws for the purposes of the new Act, until they implement the model legislation.
 Queensland has already largely adopted the model legislation, and Tasmania, South Australia, the Australian Capital Territory and the Northern Territory are working hard towards implementation.
-I anticipate that by this time next year the model will be firmly in place across Australia.
-There continue to be a number of issues under debate in relation to the model legislation.
-A national forum is deliberating in relation to these issues, and will bring forward further amendments to the model for consideration by SCAG Ministers when agreement between the regulators and the profession has been reached.
+By this time next year, the model should be firmly in place across Australia.